Tourism in Iran

-Tourism in Iran is diverse, providing a range of activities from hiking and skiing in the Alborz and Zagros mountains, to beach holidays by the Persian Gulf and the Caspian Sea.
-The Iranian government has made concerted efforts to attract tourists to the various destinations in the country and arrivals have increased in recent years.
+Tourism in Iran provides a range of activities from hiking and skiing in the Alborz and Zagros mountains, to beach holidays by the Persian Gulf and the Caspian Sea.
+The Iranian government has made efforts to attract tourists to various destinations in the country.

 The government website advises visitors to "dress modestly" at all times, which for women means covering head, arms, and legs down to the ankles.

+Political events, propaganda against Iran and a number of cultural and infrastructural problems have caused the number of foreign tourists in Iran to be very low after the 1979 revolution.
+However, Iran receives a large number of tourists from China, Russia, Afghanistan, Pakistan and Iraq.

+Lack of hotels, lack of international staff, lack of toilets, lack of international foods, security problems of carrying expensive goods by tourists, difficulty in interbank transfers and problems of welfare centers are the main problems of tourism in Iran.

+The country faced as of July 2023 an extreme drop in the number of its foreign tourists, because of security problems such as foreign nationals being detained in Iran (hostage diplomacy).
+Iran's Minister of tourism has called toilet problems a priority, and also strict government Islamic law enforcement problematic for tourism, such as closing places, and shutting down concerts and businesses for Iran's dress "hijab" code.
+He has asked Minister of Road and Urban Development for assistance in increasing access to far reaching tourist destinations.

+From SIM cards for foreign tourists they only have Internet.

+Beaches and coasts are veiled for sex segregation.
+There are also Islamic police Morality patrols.

+Iranian government ended visa requirements for 60 countries in 2023.
+It was also once reportedly expecting six million annual tourists.

+For geopolitical reasons, it is not safe for Westerners to travel to Iran due to arbitrary arrests as a governmental tactic for Iranian authorities to get ransoms from 'hostile' governments.

 Background

-Kish Island alone attracted around 1 million visitors in 2012–13, the majority of whom were Iranian, but the area also attracts many non-Iranian Muslims who are interested to have beach holidays with Islamic style beaches where men and women use separate beaches.
+Kish Island attracted around 1 million visitors in 2012–13, the majority of whom were Iranian, but the area also attracted many non-Iranian Muslims interested in beach holidays with Islamic-style beaches where men and women use separate beaches.

-Before the Iranian revolution in 1979, tourism was characterized by significant numbers of visitors traveling to Iran for its diverse attractions, including cultural splendours and a diverse and beautiful landscape suitable for a range of activities.
+Before the Iranian revolution in 1979, tourism was characterized by significant numbers of visitors traveling to Iran for its attractions, including culture and landscape suitable for a range of activities.

-Since the revolution, a majority of foreign visitors to Iran have been religious pilgrims and business people.
-In Iran there are many Shi'ite Shrines, the two main ones being Imam Reza Shrine in Mashhad and Fatimah al-Ma'sūmah Shrine in Qom.
+Since the revolution, however, a majority of foreign visitors to Iran have been religious pilgrims and business people.
+In Iran there are many Shi'ite shrines, the two main ones being Imam Reza Shrine in Mashhad and Fatimah al-Ma'sūmah Shrine in Qom.
 Each year millions of pilgrims from Iran and other Shi'ite countries visit these holy places.
 Official figures do not distinguish between those traveling to Iran for business and those coming for pleasure, and they also include many diaspora Iranians returning to visit their families in Iran or making pilgrimages to holy Shia sites near Mashhad, Qom and elsewhere.

 Tourism declined dramatically during the Iran–Iraq War in the 1980s.